chihyang/eopl3/ch05/README.md

 tests to cause memory leak or corruption.
 The problem is that I can't properly free environment used by a closure, especially for the procedure produced by `letrec`.
-Here is the original idea: for `EXTEND_REC_ENV`, if RC reaches 2, the whole environment and the procedure saved in it is freed (`2` is thought to be the RC of the reference to the environment per se plus the reference by the procedure saved in it).
+Here is the original idea: for `EXTEND_REC_ENV`, if RC reaches 2, the whole environment and the procedure saved in it are freed (`2` is thought to be the RC of the reference to the environment per se plus the reference by the procedure saved in it).
 But I can find a situation where environment is not referred to anymore while two or more values exist at the same time.
 In such